3

 Tour of Saona Island Beaches

 Visit the most pristine corners of the Dominican Republic with this tour of the beaches of Saona Island from La Romana or Bayahibe.
 Paradise awaits!.
 Tour Details.
-Between 7 and 9 am, pickup will occur for transportation to Bayahibe, where guests...
+At the designated time, we'll pick you up and head to Bayahibe to board a boat for...

 • 8 - 12 hours